TiavinaRak/Asking_out/README.md

 ## 🚀 Features
 - "No" button moves everytime the mouse is over
-- the text and images changes when "Yes" buton is clicked
+- the text and images changes when "Yes" button is clicked

 ## 🔧 Installation
 Follow these steps to set up the project: